aws-samples/aws-cognito-apigw-angular-auth/README.md

 unzip apigwsdk.zip
 ```

-(From Windows unzip skip the last command and unzip the SDK file manually)
+(If you are using Windows skip the last command and unzip the SDK file manually)

 11. Copy the folder "/src" and the file "package.json" to the newly created folder "aws-cognito-apigw-angular" from the last step, overwriting the existing files